NetFabric/NetFabric.DoublyLinkedList/README.md

 ## `AddFirstFrom()` and `AddLastFrom()`

 These methods perform the addition of a `DoubleLinkedList<T>` but moving the nodes into the other `DoubleLinkedList<T>`.
-No memory allocations and copies are performed.
+No memory allocations and copies of values are performed.

 The `DoubleLinkedList<T>` passed as parameter becomes empty.